snrnats/doc-centre/docfx_project/pro/api/shipments/closing_shipment_groups.md

 ## Making a Close Shipment Group Request

 To call **Close Shipment Group**, send a `POST` request to `https://api.sorted.com/pro/shipment_groups/{reference}/close`, where `{reference}` is the unique reference of the shipment group you want to close.
-PRO closes the group and returns a confirmation message and a link to the closed group.
+PRO closes the group, and returns a confirmation message and a link to the closed group.

 ### Close Shipment Group Example